Bond vigilante: Clinton administration

 From October 1993 to November 1994 US 10-year yields climbed from 5.2% to just over 8.0% fueled by concerns about federal spending in what became informally known as the "Great Bond Massacre."
 With some guidance from Robert Rubin, the United States Secretary of the Treasury, the Clinton administration and the first Republican-led Congress in 40 years (under Speaker Newt Gingrich) made an effort to reduce the deficit, and 10-year yields dropped to approximately 4% by November 1998.

 Clinton political adviser James Carville said at the time, "I used to think that if there was reincarnation, I wanted to come back as the president or the pope or as a .400 baseball hitter.
 But now I would like to come back as the bond market.
 You can intimidate everybody."

 Obama administration

-During the Obama administration some suggest that bond vigilantes were making a return with worries over sustainability and budgetary responsibility.
+During the Obama administration some suggested that bond vigilantes were making a return with worries over sustainability and budgetary responsibility.
 Mark MacQueen, a partner and money manager at Sage Advisory Services Ltd., based in Austin, Texas, said, "The vigilante group is different this time around.
 Its major foreign creditors.
 This whole idea that we need to spend our way out of our problems is being questioned."
 However, economist Paul Krugman and other New Keynesians pointed out that there was no evidence for bond vigilante activity by pointing out the fact that 10-year yields remained quite low.